MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-9-Department-Energy/subchapter-I-Agency-Supplementary-Regulations/part-970-DOE-Management-Operating-Contracts/subpart-970.52-Solicitation-Provisions-Contract-Clauses-Management-Operating-Contracts/section-970.5227-1.md

 ##### 970.5227-1 Rights in data-facilities. #####

-Link to an amendment published at 89 FR 89799, Nov.
-13, 2024.

 As prescribed in 48 CFR 970.2704-3(a), insert the following clause:

-Rights in Data—Facilities (DEC 2000)
+Rights in Data—Facilities (DEC 2024)

+(a) *Definitions*—*Assistant General Counsel for Technology Transfer and Intellectual Property* is the senior intellectual property counsel for the Department of Energy, as distinguished from the NNSA Patent Counsel, and, where used in this clause, indicates that the authority for the activity(ies) being described belongs to DOE.

-(a) *Definitions.* (1) *Computer data bases,* as used in this clause, means a collection of data in a form capable of, and for the purpose of, being stored in, processed, and operated on by a computer.
+*Computer data bases,* as used in this clause, means a collection of data in a form capable of, and for the purpose of, being stored in, processed, and operated on by a computer.
 The term does not include computer software.

-(2) *Computer software,* as used in this clause, means (i) computer programs which are data comprising a series of instructions, rules, routines, or statements, regardless of the media in which recorded, that allow or cause a computer to perform a specific operation or series of operations and (ii) data comprising source code listings, design details, algorithms, processes, flow charts, formulae, and related material that would enable the computer program to be produced, created, or compiled.
+*Computer software,* as used in this clause, means:

+(1) Computer programs which are data comprising a series of instructions, rules, routines, or statements, regardless of the media in which recorded, that allow or cause a computer to perform a specific operation or series of operations; and

+(2) Data comprising source code listings, design details, algorithms, processes, flow charts, formulae, and related material that would enable the computer program to be produced, created, or compiled.
 The term does not include computer data bases.

-(3) *Data,* as used in this clause, means recorded information, regardless of form or the media on which it may be recorded.
+*Data,* as used in this clause, means recorded information, regardless of form or the media on which it may be recorded.
 The term includes technical data and computer software.
 The term “data” does not include data incidental to the administration of this contract, such as financial, administrative, cost and pricing, or management information.

+*Department of Energy (DOE),* as used in this clause, includes the National Nuclear Security Administration (NNSA), unless otherwise identified or indicated.

-(4) *Limited rights data,* as used in this clause, means data, other than computer software, developed at private expense that embody trade secrets or are commercial or financial and confidential or privileged.
-The Government's rights to use, duplicate, or disclose limited rights data are as set forth in the Limited Rights Notice of subparagraph (e) of this clause.
+*Limited rights data,* as used in this clause, means data, other than computer software, developed at private expense that embody trade secrets or are commercial or financial and confidential or privileged.
+The Government's rights to use, duplicate, or disclose limited rights data are as set forth in the Limited Rights Notice of paragraph (e) of this clause.

+*Patent Counsel* means the DOE or NNSA Patent Counsel assisting the contracting activity.

-(5) *Restricted computer software,* as used in this clause, means computer software developed at private expense and that is a trade secret; is commercial or financial and is confidential or privileged; or is published copyrighted computer software, including minor modifications of any such computer software.
+*Restricted computer software,* as used in this clause, means computer software developed at private expense and that is a trade secret; is commercial or financial and is confidential or privileged; or is published copyrighted computer software, including minor modifications of any such computer software.
 The Government's rights to use, duplicate, or disclose restricted computer software are as set forth in the Restricted Rights Notice of paragraph (f) of this clause.

-(6) *Technical data,* as used in this clause, means recorded data, regardless of form or characteristic, that are of a scientific or technical nature.
+*Technical data,* as used in this clause, means recorded data, regardless of form or characteristic, that are of a scientific or technical nature.
 Technical data does not include computer software, but does include manuals and instructional materials and technical data formatted as a computer data base.

-(7) *Unlimited rights,* as used in this clause, means the right of the Government to use, disclose, reproduce, prepare derivative works, distribute copies to the public, including by electronic means, and perform publicly and display publicly, in any manner, including by electronic means, and for any purpose whatsoever, and to have or permit others to do so.
+*Unlimited rights,* as used in this clause, means the right of the Government to use, disclose, reproduce, prepare derivative works, distribute copies to the public, including by electronic means, and perform publicly and display publicly, in any manner, including by electronic means, and for any purpose whatsoever, and to have or permit others to do so.

-(b) *Allocation of Rights.* (1) The Government shall have:
+(b) *Allocation of Rights.* (1) Except as may be otherwise expressly provided or directed in writing by the Patent Counsel, the Government shall have:

 (i) Ownership of all technical data and computer software first produced in the performance of this Contract;

-(ii) Unlimited rights in technical data and computer software specifically used in the performance of this Contract, except as provided herein regarding copyright, limited rights data, or restricted computer software, or except for other data specifically protected by statute for a period of time or, where, approved by DOE, appropriate instances of the DOE Strategic Partnership Projects Program;
+(ii) Unlimited rights in technical data and computer software specifically used in the performance of this Contract, except as provided herein regarding copyright, limited rights data, or restricted computer software, or except for other data specifically protected by statute for a period of time or, where, approved by Patent Counsel;

 (iii) The right to inspect technical data and computer software first produced or specifically used in the performance of this Contract at all reasonable times.
 The Contractor shall make available all necessary facilities to allow DOE personnel to perform such inspection;